 The deeds from the Commonwealth included the most comprehensive restrictions, but the deeds from the Boston and Roxbury Mill Corporation and Boston Water Power Company included similar language.
 Most of the deeds required the restrictions to be observed in perpetuity; however, those from the Boston and Roxbury Mill Corporation contained a “sunset” provision ending the restrictions after several decades.

 The deeds for lands owned by the David Sears family did not include building restrictions.
 These lands were located on the south side of Commonwealth from a line mid-block between Exeter and Fairfield west to Massachusetts Avenue.
 After they were sold, the purchasers adopted agreements to require building restrictions similar to those in the deeds from the Commonwealth.
 The agreements for the blocks between Exeter and Hereford included both the south side of Commonwealth and the north side of Newbury.
 The agreement for the block between Hereford and Massachusetts Avenue, however, only included Commonwealth and not the north side of Newbury, which was planned for stables (by contrast, the land deeds for the for the south side of Newbury between Hereford and Massachusetts Avenue, also planned for stables, included a ten foot setback requirement).

 The Commonwealth’s lands were administered by the Commissioners on Boston Harbor and the Back Bay (which became the Commissioners on the Back Bay in 1855, the Commissioners on Public Lands in 1861, and the Harbor and Land Commission in 1879).

-The Commonwealth’s setback requirements (which were adopted by the Boston Water Power Company) applied to the streets running east-west: twenty feet on Commonwealth Avenue, and twenty-two feet on all other streets except the south side of Beacon, both sides of Marlborough and Newbury, and the north side of Boylston, and twenty-five feet on the south side of Boylston.
+The Commonwealth’s setback requirements (which were adopted by the Boston Water Power Company) applied to the streets running east-west: twenty feet on Commonwealth Avenue; twenty-two feet on the south side of Beacon, both sides of Marlborough and Newbury, and the north side of Boylston, and twenty-five feet on the south side of Boylston.